Institut des Sciences de l’Evolution de Montpellier (ISEM, UMR 5554)

-I am a plant evolutionary biologist interested in studying the selective processes shaping plant resource allocation strategies.
-Currently, my research focusses on testing key predictions of the theory of sexual selection in the plant kingdom to unveil the importance of selection for the access to sexual partners in shaping plant strategies.
-Recently, I have been studying how sexual dimorphism may evolve as a consequence of selection of male morphologies that allow a more efficient dispersal of pollen and the access to more numerous sexual partners.
-Currently, I am starting to test hypotheses about how sexual selection may operate when pollen tubes interact with pistil tissues and whether some sort of cryptic female choice may evolve in plants.
-During my PhD, I was interested in the evolution of regenerative strategies in perennial plants from fire prone environments.
+I am a plant evolutionary biologist interested in studying selective processes that shape plant reproductive and vegetative strategies.
+Currently, my research focusses on testing key predictions of the theory of sexual selection in the plant kingdom to unveil the importance of selection for access to sexual partners in shaping plant strategies.
+We test hypotheses about how sexual selection may operate when pollen tubes interact with pistil tissues, whether some sort of cryptic female choice may evolve in plants, how sexual selection may be mediated by pollinators, and whether it acts in a condition-dependent way.

 My research is interdisciplinary, and combines theoretical modeling, phylogenetics, comparative analyses, population biology, experimental evolution, and proteomics.